Minimum measurements quantum protocol for band structure calculation: Results and Discussion

 \subsection{Benchmark calculations of the constant measurement protocol}

-Figure~\ref{fig:combined_2x2} summarizes benchmark calculations for representative tight-binding models.
+Figure~\ref{fig:combined_2x2} summarises benchmark calculations for representative tight-binding models.
 The three- and four-qubit models represent the CuO$_2$ plane and bilayer graphene, respectively.
 The numerical values for the on-site energies and hopping amplitudes in the three- and four-qubit models were taken from Refs.~\cite{Fulde1995, McCann, Kuzmenko}.
-Solid dark blue curves denote the results obtained via exact diagonalization, while red crosses indicate the energies computed using our constant measurement protocol with the warm-start optimization strategy.
-The number of shots per measurement setting was set to $N_{\text{shots}} = 2\times10^4$.
-In all cases, the agreement between the two approaches is very good, demonstrating that the proposed protocol can accurately reproduce the expected spectra even in the presence of finite shot noise.
+Solid black curves depict the results obtained via exact diagonalisation, while red crosses indicate the energies computed using our constant measurement protocol with the warm-start optimisation strategy implemented on the shot-based simulator.
+The blue symbols represent the experimental energies evaluated on physical superconducting quantum hardware.
+For both the simulated and real hardware environments, a fixed measurement budget of $N_{\text{shots}} = 8192$ shots per setting was used.
+To preserve quantum state coherence and protect the circuits against environmental noise during physical execution, active error suppression and mitigation strategies were deployed via the Qiskit \emph{Estimator} primitive.
+Specifically, Twirled Readout Error Extrapolation (TREX) was utilised for measurement mitigation (\emph{Resilience Level 1}) alongside an XY4 Dynamical Decoupling (DD) sequence with gate twirling enabled to counteract cross-talk and idle qubit decoherence.
+Across all configurations, the simulated and hardware-enacted results exhibit excellent agreement with the analytical curves, demonstrating that the proposed protocol accurately reproduces the expected spectra while remaining highly robust against both finite shot noise and hardware systematic errors.